tableau/TabPy/server.md

 ## Manual Installation

-If you are familiar with Python environments and have already set one up or prefer not to use Anaconda and just want to start the server process, you can skip the setup script, install the dependencies and run the process directly from the command line.
-The manual  installation instructions assume either Conda or Python are defined as part of PATH.
+If you are familiar with Python environments and have already set one up or prefer not to use Anaconda, you can skip the setup script, install just TabPy directly from the command line.

+### Setting up an Anaconda Environment

-It is optional but recommended you create a new Conda environment for this project:
+If you have Anaconda, it is optional but recommended you create a new Conda environment for this project.
+If you don't want to use Anaconda or create a new Conda environment for TabPy, you can directly jump to the [installation step](installing-tabpy).

 ```Batchfile

 conda create --name Tableau-Python-Server python=2.7 anaconda

 ```

-The example above creates a Python 2.7 environment but Tableau Python Server is supported on both Python 2.7+ and Python 3.5+.
+The example above assumes Conda is defined as part of PATH and creates a Python 2.7 environment but Tableau Python Server is supported on both Python 2.7+ and Python 3.5+.

 Now activate the newly created environment.